Top 15 Amazing Things to Do in Florence (2023)

 Piazza della Signoria & Palazzo Vecchio

-For many, probably the most beautiful place in Florence, if not of Italy as a whole, is Piazza della Signoria.
+For many, probably the most beautiful place to see in Florence, if not of Italy as a whole, is Piazza della Signoria.
 It was built between 1250 and 1400 and has always been the political center of the city.
-Around the square there are countless interesting attractions: the magnificent Palazzo Vecchio, the Loggia dei Lanzi with its beautiful statues and the bronze equestrian statue of Cosimo I de’ Medici are just a few of the best highlights to be admired here.
+Around the square there are countless interesting attractions.
+The magnificent Palazzo Vecchio, the Loggia dei Lanzi with its beautiful statues and the bronze equestrian statue of Cosimo I de’ Medici are just a few of the best highlights to be admired here.
 Unique and very worth seeing is also the Neptune Fountain in Piazza della Signoria.
 Built between 1563-1565 by Bartolomeo Ammannati, it was the first public fountain in the city.

 Tip: As a hotel tip, we can recommend the Hotel Calimala, one of the most stunning boutique hotels in Florence.
 From the terrace, you will enjoy a wonderful view of the Palazzo Vecchio.